Health And Safety At Work

-An employer has a general duty to take reasonable care to avoid injury, disease or death occurring to their employees at work.
+Employers have a general duty to take reasonable care to avoid injury, disease or death occurring to their employees at work, and must provide:

 - A safe place of work with safe means of access and egress;